-Note: If you are considering moving to an assisted living facility or nursing home, please see page 36.
+Note: If you are considering moving to an assisted living facility or nursing home, please see page 62.
+I nursing home, please see page 62.
 Inclusa will only authorize residential services in certain situations.

 Inclusa is responsible for supporting your long-term care outcomes, but we also have to consider cost when planning your care and choosing providers to meet your needs.